There’s more than one Penang night market (or Penang pasar malam)! Or rather, there seems to be a different one on every day of the week!

 10. Kimberley Street Food Night Market

-Hawker stall culture in Malaysia is eminent at this almost daily night market:
+Hawker stall culture in Malaysia is eminent at this daily night market:

 Where the first step is to find a table and seat.
 Then order your drinks.
 Remember the table number and give it to your chosen food stall so they can bring the food to you!